Jade Dynasty (video game)

 On May 1, 2018, it was announced that all game servers would be shut down on June 5, 2018.
 Ever since the shutdown of the official game, there have been many appearances of private servers trying to recreate what was once quite a popular Chinese MMORPG.

 Gameplay

 Jade Dynasty is set in a world based on ancient China, where the secrets of immortality and martial-arts perfection were fought over by six human factions: Jadeon, Skysong, Vim, Lupin, Modo and Incense.
-Their pursuit of forbidden knowledge brought them into conflict with the demigod tribes of the Athan: Balo, Arden, Rayan, Celan, Forta and Voida.
+Their pursuit of forbidden knowledge brought them into conflict with the six demigod tribes of the Athan: Balo, Arden, Rayan, Celan, Forta and Voida.

 Each faction in Jade Dynasty has different skills, strengths, weaknesses and styles of play.
 Players can become more powerful through 150 levels, high ascended levels and several endgame skill systems (such as the "Chroma" system).

 Pets

 Players are able to obtain pets and train them, improving their quality and evolving their appearance.
 Pets are very useful in-game as they attack enemies and possess skills of their own.
 Pets have levels just like players, but their power is more affected by the pet's Grade stat.
 A pet will level up either by fighting alongside its master or through items like Kylin or Miradrake Orbs, and its grade can be improved through pet jades.
 These can be obtained through quests or by trading in Celebean items, available through the Marketplace.

 All pets have a star sign stat, which determines the attacks they have access to.
 A pet workshop function exists to craft training materials or gear for pets.

 The pet's appearance can radically change at grades 12 and 18 using special mushroom items.
 The appearance change is purely aesthetic - it does not affect the pet's skills or attributes.
 Pets also chat with the player, with the mood of the pet determining what it says.

 Grade 20 pets can also be ascended.
 Their appearance will drastically change, and players are also able to grade them up to grade 30.
 When pets reach ascension, players are able to summon them instantly, and are also able to fly.